-A. Assignment refers to the process of transferring the ownership of a life insurance policy to someone else.
+Assignment refers to the process of transferring the ownership of a life insurance plan to someone else.
 All rights associated with the policy would move on to the new owner.
 The assignor is the individual who chooses to transfer all rights, with the assignee being the individual to whom such rights are transferred.

 For example, an individual who avails a loan against a policy could be expected to assign the policy to the bank/lender.
 If the assignor were to pass away during the policy term the sum assured would be paid to the bank/lender.

-A. Purchasing a life insurance policy isn’t like other regular purchases we make.
+Purchasing a life insurance plan isn’t like other regular purchases we make.
 It can be extremely useful in the future, having the power to financially support our loved ones.
 As such, it is imperative to thoroughly assess one’s needs, research for the right product, determine the cover amount, calculate the effect of the regular premium payment on our budget and then take a step.

 Also, one must ensure that they don’t over-insure themselves, for an exorbitant cover essentially boils down to a high premium, which could strain the finances of the person.
 It is better to choose a sum assured which is affordable rather than choosing a high sum assured and miss payments, for this could result in the policy getting lapsed, thereby making the policy pretty much useless.

-A. A medical report is required only in certain instances.
+A medical report is required only in certain instances.
 In this case you will be expected to undergo tests specified by the insurer.
 A full medical test might include a physical exam which checks the height, weight, pulse, and blood pressure of the applicant.
 In addition to this other tests might be conducted to check the cholesterol, sugar levels, blood count, etc. A urine sample might also be taken.

 Insurers do these tests to check the functioning of vital organs, which can help them analyse the individual’s health.